jfranco1701/DietTracker/docs/README.md

 # Mis-user Stories

-#### As a malicious user, I want to login as a registered user by using a brute-force attack, so I can steal personal health information.
+#### As a malicious user, I want to login as a registered user using a brute-force attack, so I can steal personal health information.

 #### As a malicious user, I want to script the creation of multiple users, so I can perform a denial of service attack.